JohLav/fulll-backend/README.md

 ## Overview

 This technical test involves building a vehicle fleet management system.
-The goal is to create an application that manages vehicles and their parking locations within a fleet.
+The goal was to create an application that manages vehicles and their parking locations within a fleet.
 Key operations include registering vehicles, parking them at specific locations, and ensuring vehicles cannot be registered or localized multiple times in the same fleet or location.

 Please refer to the INSTRUCTIONS.md file for detailed test instructions.